 How to Get Around Iceland

-The easiest way to get around Iceland is by renting a car.
+The easiest and most cost-effective way to get around Iceland is by renting a car.
 Many people rent 4WD cars, but this can get expensive quickly and you don’t necessarily need one if you are just planning on driving around the Ring Road.
-I used Avis to rent a car in Iceland and had a great experience.
-If you’re under 25, underage fees might apply (but you can learn how to avoid them here!).
+However, if you want to drive into the Westfjords or the Highlands, you’ll definitely need that 4-wheel drive.

-If you’re like me and don’t know how to use a manual transmission, be sure you book an automatic car.
-These are typically a little more expensive than the basic stick shift vehicles, but it’s worth it to have a car you know how to drive properly.
+If you’re like me and don’t know how to use a manual transmission, be sure you book an automatic vehicle ahead of time.
+These are typically a little more expensive than the basic manual shift vehicles, but it’s 100% worth it to have a car you know how to drive properly.

 If you like the idea of camping but cringe at the thought of sleeping in a tent, a campervan may be the best option for you.
 These typically range in price from ~$100+ per day in the high season and are equipped with basic facilities.
-I have never used a campervan before but many travelers recommend GoCampers Iceland.
+During my visits to Iceland, I have never used a campervan, but many travelers recommend GoCampers Iceland.